michelebonacina/MotoMAppInfo/README.md

 ## Configuration
 Configuration page contains different sections:

-* user settings, with the user home coordinates;
+* user settings, with the user main information;

+* map settings, with the home point coordinates, the default zoom level and the autozoom configuration;

 * live tracking settings, with the configuration of the IBM IoT Service or the MQTT over WebSocket service;

 * debugging setting, with possibility to start and stop logging system, clear and save to file log messages.

-More details about project development [here](https://bitbucket.org/michelebonacina/motomapp/wiki/Home).
+More details about project development and app downloads [here](https://bitbucket.org/michelebonacina/motomapp/wiki/Home).